-The 2019 American Transplant Congress (ATC), the must-attend conference for transplant professionals around the world, was held at the Hynes Convention Center in Boston June 1-5.
+The American Transplant Congress (ATC), the must-attend conference for transplant professionals around the world, went virtual for the first time this year and took place May 30 - June 1, 2020.

-As the joint meeting of the American Society of Transplant Surgeons (ASTS) and the American Society of Transplantation (AST), the 2019 event brought together approximately 4,500 attendees and exhibitors—a diverse mix of physicians, surgeons, scientists, nurses, organ procurement personnel, advanced transplant providers, pharmacists, administrators, and other transplant professionals.
+As the first-ever virtual joint meeting of the American Society of Transplant Surgeons (ASTS) and the American Society of Transplantation (AST), the 2020 event brought together approximately 3,800 attendees and exhibitors—a diverse mix of physicians, surgeons, scientists, nurses, organ procurement personnel, advanced transplant providers, pharmacists, administrators, and other transplant professionals.

-The five-day event featured 641 abstracts, 450 oral presentations, and more than 1,500 poster presentations, all delivered in a way that encouraged the exchange of new clinical and scientific information and supported an interchange of opinions regarding care management and socioeconomic, ethical, and regulatory issues relevant to organ and tissue transplantation.
+The three-day event featured 2,220 abstracts, 518 oral presentations, and 1,105 poster presentations, all delivered through live broadcast and OnDemand sessions in a way that encouraged the exchange of new clinical and scientific information and supported an interchange of opinions regarding socioeconomic, ethical, and regulatory issues relevant to organ and tissue transplantation.